Zwoooz/dotfiles/README.md

 ```
 $ stow -t ~ nvim zshrc fastfetch
 ```
-If you cloned the repo directly to your home directory you can exclude the `-t` flag as stow will automatically place the symlinks in the parent directory
+If you cloned the repo directly to your home directory you can exclude `-t ~` since stow will automatically place the symlinks in the parent directory

 **Done!**